softworkz/embyuserwiki/Theme-songs-&-videos.md

 ###Theme Songs

 Any folder (movie, series, season, game, etc) can have theme songs.
+Media Browser apps will play the songs in the background while browsing through the content.

 There are two supported conventions, theme.ext, or the 'theme-music' sub-folder, where ext is any valid audio extension.

 ```
 /Movies